| Missouri Tax Credit

 |Net cost to donor

-**Contribution deduction reduced by amount of Missouri credit per Proposed Treasury Regulations.
+**Contribution deduction reduced by amount of Missouri credit per Final Treasury Regulations issued June 2019.

 Who is eligible to receive tax credits?
 YOP credits are available to any individual or business with a Missouri tax liability.
 NAP credits are available to any person, firm or corporation in business in the State of Missouri.
 Besides corporations, this includes financial institutions, insurance companies, express companies, partnerships and their individual partners, small business corporations (S-corporations) and their individual shareholders, limited liability companies and their individual members, and individuals who either own and operate their own business, own and operate a farm in Missouri, or receive income from royalties or rental property in Missouri.